karlhulme/dsengi/README.md

 - Read x-ms-session-token from response and use it subsequent requests so that a single instance of this engine will always be reading it's own writes.
-- Write tests for the `/src/cosmosClient` namespace / separate out.

 ## Design